Jfrylmlch/yoloup/README.md

 yoloup is a simple commandline utility to update yolo annotation files based on a new class file.

 ### Why should I use yoloup?
-Many offline labelling does not provide a way to save your annotation projects in between.
+Many offline labelling softwares do not provide a way to save your annotation projects in between.
 Every time you start a new session to label a new set of images, the class index will start from 0 rather than your last class index + 1.
 That means, a new class file will be generated, which has no relationship with your last class file.
 For example, "elephant" indexed at 0 in your last class file might end up indexed at 5 in your current class file.

 ### Usage
 ```{sh}